Flyers drop final home game with plenty of lottery teams in action

 • Tuesday night was a busy one for the pecking order of the 2025 NHL draft lottery.

-The Flyers entered with the sixth-best odds.
-They were just barely ahead of the Kraken via the tiebreaker of fewer games played and just one point up on the Bruins.
-They were only one point back of the Sabres and two back of the Penguins and Ducks.
+Along with the Flyers, the Kraken, Bruins, Sabres and Ducks were all in action.

-The Kraken, Bruins, Sabres and Ducks were all in action Tuesday night.
+The Flyers ended the night with the fifth-best odds.
+If they lose in regulation Thursday night, they'll have the fourth-best odds.
+But with a regulation win, they could jump the Kraken (if Seattle loses tonight) and Sabres to finish at No. 7.

 More: The latest NHL standings